flou/DocxResumeEtl/README.md

-This is a home made ETL with bash and Ruby.
+This is a home made ETL with Bash, Ruby and Node.js

 ## Installation
 * Checkout the whole project